Ford reshuffles U.S. plants to beef up SUV, truck production

-DETROIT, Nov 28 (Reuters) - Ford Motor Co said on Wednesday it will reshuffle workers at several of its plants to meet rising demand for pickup trucks and large SUVs, a process that will require finding new positions for 150 workers displaced by the changes but not result in job cuts.
+DETROIT (Reuters) - Ford Motor Co (F.N) said on Wednesday it will reshuffle workers at several of its plants to meet rising demand for pickup trucks and large SUVs, a process that will require finding new positions for 150 workers displaced by the changes but not result in job cuts.

 The changes also will not require adding new jobs.